Camber angle: Camber wear

 If excessive camber—either positive or negative—is applied, the vehicle's tires will wear unevenly, a condition known as "camber wear".

-A suspension with excessive negative camber places more load on the inboard shoulder of the tire, causing the inboard shoulder to wear out quicker than the outboard shoulder.
-Depending on suspension design, a minor negative camber setting may slightly improve tire wear, as during turns the vehicle's center of gravity shifts toward the outside of the outer wheel.
-On a vehicle with zero camber, this places load on the outboard shoulder of the tire, causing uneven wear over time.
-A small negative camber angle allows this load to be more evenly distributed across the tread.
+A suspension with excessive negative camber places more load on the inboard shoulder of the tire, causing it to wear more quickly than the outboard shoulder.
+Depending on suspension design, however, a small amount of negative camber may slightly reduce tire wear during cornering, as lateral load transfers from the inside wheels to the outside wheels.
+With zero camber, this can cause the outside tire to develop positive camber under cornering, placing greater load on its outboard shoulder and potentially causing uneven wear.
+A small amount of negative camber can help compensate for this effect and distribute load more evenly across the tread.

 Positive camber will generally place more load on the outboard shoulder, causing it to wear more quickly than the inboard shoulder.
 This is among the many reasons vehicles are not typically aligned with extreme positive or negative camber settings from the factory.